Criminal Defence Lawyers London

-If you have been asked to go for a voluntary police interview, the first thing you should do is get the details of the police officer who contacted you, if you can, and then call us.
+If you have been asked to attend a voluntary police interview or an interview under caution, the first thing you should do is obtain the details of the police officer who contacted you, if possible, and then get in touch with us.
+Seeking legal advice before speaking to the police can make a significant difference and helps ensure your rights are protected from the outset.

 The worst thing you can do is ignore it.
 Being asked to attend an interview is a serious matter and failing to attend, or leaving before the interview has concluded, could lead to your arrest.

-We would never advise attending a police interview without a legal expert like Stryders Law.
+We would never advise attending a police interview without a legal expert like Stryders.
 We have considerable experience in attending police interviews for all types of alleged offence, even the most serious.

 What to do if you are asked to attend a police interview